-Kanye West’s behaviour isn’t funny - it’s abusive
+Kanye West’s behaviour isn’t funny – it’s abusive

 West’s unfiltered posts have gone further than online criticism and shaming.
 On Valentine’s Day, he showed his 13.9 million followers the truckload of roses he sent to Kardashian’s house – a move he probably considered sweet but was actually a perfect example of love-bombing, a type of behaviour designed to make its subject feel pressure to respond, and one associated with a cycle of abuse.

-Yet, some people have enjoyed seeing the drama unfold in real-time.
+Yet, some people have enjoyed seeing the drama unfold in real time.
 When West’s rantings first began, jokes were made about him being “embarrassing” or “dramatic”.
 Some fans have egged him on, leaving comments like “icon” or fire emoji under his posts.

 But, to me, it has become increasingly obvious that West’s erratic behaviour is a major red flag.
 This self-destructive display is more than just a pass-the-popcorn opportunity to gawp at the messy inner lives of celebrities – it also carries the hallmarks of emotional abuse.